Pope Francis to call for reconciliation in visit to Bosnia

 Ivo Markovic, a Franciscan friar and theology professor, said he feared the pope's message may go unheeded.

-"Our politicians are hopelessly unable to hear and understand Pope Francis; they can only instrumentalize faith and God in the manner they have done so since the beginning," he said.
+"Our politicians are hopelessly unable to hear and understand Pope Francis; they can only instrumentalise faith and God in the manner they have done so since the beginning," he said.

 Dino Abazovic, a lecturer in the sociology of religion at the University of Sarajevo, told Reuters: "It's high time that they make the right decisions regardless of the arrival of such an important person, otherwise this could become yet another protocol visit forgotten ... and consigned to history."